 Choose an accommodation in the north of the island

 If you prefer to stay in a unique accommodation to easily adapt to the weather and reduce your budget, but you do not like the Lihue to Kapaa area, you can always choose to spend your entire stay in a location in the north of the island.
 This is the option we chose for our return to Kauai in 2018 where we decided to rent a large house in Princeville, a chic and very nice little town on the north coast.

-The disadvantage is that the distances to the points of interest on the opposite side of the island will be longer.
-However, as the island is quite small, travel times will not be extreme.
+The disadvantage is that the distances to reach the points of interest on the opposite side of the island will be much longer.

 If like us you want to choose a base in Princeville, know that the farthest point of interest will be the Kokee State Park, accessible after 2h drive.
 This will require a big day to leave early in the morning, knowing that with its neighbour, Waimea Canyon, these are the only really remote points if you decide to stay in the north of the island.
 The seaside resort of Poipu is for example only 1h from Princeville, which remains reasonable.

 However, we advise against spending all your nights in the south of the island simply because there are far fewer points of interest in the south than in the north.
 Unless you want to do all the hiking in Kokee State Park and Waimea Canyon, you will spend most of your days north of Lihue (Wailua river, northern beaches, Kalalau Trail...)